novant-io/jasper-ax/readme.md

 # Japser AX

-[jasper]: https://github.com/novant-io/jasper
+** NOTE: This project is currently not maintained and not up-to-date with the

-An implemenation of the easy-to-use [Jasper][jasper] JSON API for Niagara AX.
+         current Jasper specification.
+See [jasper-n4](https://github.com/novant-io/jasper-n4)

-Niagara 4 support coming soon!
+         for Niagara 4 support.**

 ---

-**🚧 UNDER HEAVY CONSTRUCTION 🚧**
+[jasper]: https://github.com/novant-io/jasper

----
+An implementation of the easy-to-use [Jasper][jasper] JSON API for Niagara AX.

 ## Installation